Arriving in Milan and need to find an apartment for rent in Milan Italy long term?

-Here you are my suggestions to try to avoid them:
+Here are my suggestions to try to avoid them:

-– rent an apartment from an agency or a landlord recommended you by a friend,
+– rent an apartment from an agency or a landlord recommended by a friend

-– before paying, ask for a written document where it’s clearly stated what is included in the price and the facilities you’ll find in the apartment.
+– before paying, ask for a written document where it’s clearly states what is included in the price and the facilities you’ll find in the apartment.

-Be aware of scams, Airbnb will never ask you to make bank transfer, even if it seems like the Airbnb website and be careful of people you get from Facebook groups that offer you rent an apartment in Milan with a quite cheap monthly price.
-When it is “to good to be true, it usually is!”.
+Be aware of scams, Airbnb will never ask you to make a bank transfer.
+Even if it seems like the Airbnb website is trust worthy.
+Be careful of apartments you get from Facebook groups that offer you a rental apartment in Milan with a quite cheap monthly price.
+When it is to good to be true, it usually is!
 You can always ask Airbnb if it’s a valid announcement/ house, but if you send them money already, the police can’t help you get the money back.
-Im sorry to say it happens to a lot of people.
+I’m sorry to say it happens to a lot of people.

-– ADSL, using landline cables, unlimited, fast (main providers are Fastweb, Telecom, TeleTu, Vodafone ADSL, Tiscali…)
+– ADSL: this uses landline cables and is unlimited and fast (main providers are Fastweb, Telecom, TeleTu, Vodafone ADSL, Tiscali…).

 There are always more bars and restaurants offering a free WiFi.

-The city of Milan too, offers you a free WiFi in many areas:
+The city of Milan, offers you free WiFi in many areas:

 Considering the apartments on rent:

-I was talking about in the 1st 3 points, RentalMilan.com can’t be included in none of the 3 typologies, or better, we have some aspects similar to all the 3!
+RentalMilan.com can’t be included in any of the 3 typologies, or better, we have some aspects similar to all the 3!
 That’s what makes RentalMilan.com different from other rental agencies.

-• Medium term rental, from 3 up to 18 months.
+• Medium term rental, from 3 to 18 months.

 • The reservation system is safe with credit card, thanks to PayPal payment system.